 This wine is forest floor on the nose and meat in the mouth.
-Tannic, acidic, balanced, beautiful. — 2 months ago
+Tannic, acidic, balanced, beautiful. — a year ago

 2017 vintage is, unsurprisingly purple and inky.
 Olives come first on the nose, maybe with leather.
 Earthiness giving way to blackberry jam and baking spices.